bedita/docs/source/configuration.rst

 * ``config`` table may not override *low-level* config settings like ``Datasources``, ``Cache``, ``EmailTransport``, ``Log``, ``Error`` and ``App``
 * ``config/app.php`` configurations should follow `Twelve Factor app configuration principles <http://12factor.net/config>`_ : use environment variables for everything that is likely to vary between deploys

-Below a brief BEdita4 configurations reference in alphabetical order.
+Below a brief BEdita configurations reference in alphabetical order.

 .. _configuration-accept: